AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

   * `FRAME_NUMBER_PAD` : like `FRAME_NUMBER`, but 0-padded based
     on the value set on the command line by `--framepadding`.

+* Functions

+  * `getattribute(name)` : returns the global attribute that would be retrieved by `OIIO::getattribute(name, ...)`.
+The `name` may be enclosed in single or double quotes or be a single unquoted sequence of characters.
+    (Added in OIIO 2.3.)

 To illustrate how this works, consider the following command, which trims a four-pixel border from all sides and outputs a new image prefixed with